MUnchMates/MUnchMates-Android/README.md

 # MUnchMates-Android
 Official port of MUnchMates to Android.
-Currently in active development catching up to iOS progress before release.
-Current stage is effectively a read only client.
+Currently in active development, should contain full feature set of iOS client (plus push notifications) bug may still contain some bugs.
+Semi-closed alpha in progress, public beta available soon.